dylantsouy/dylans-english-front/README.md

 ## 🧐 About <a name = "about"></a>

- This is the web for English learning website, If you need more information, Please feel free to contact me at any time
+ This is English learning website, If you need more information, Please feel free to contact me at any time

 ## 🏁 Getting Started <a name = "getting_started"></a>